 The final backfill shall be placed and spread in approximately uniform layers in such a manner as to fill the trench completely so that there will be no unfilled spaces under or about rocks or lumps of earth in the backfill.
 Large rocks, stones, frozen clods, and other debris greater than 3 in.
 (76 mm) in diameter shall be removed.
 When compaction is required, rolling equipment or heavy tampers shall only be used to consolidate the final backfill, provided the pipe is covered by at least 18 in. of backfill.
 Initial backfill materials shall be placed in compacted layers of 6 in.
 A minimum of 12 to 18 in. of cover is required where light traffic is expected.
 A minimum cover of 24 in. shall be provided for locations with heavy traffic.
 Refer to the technical bulletin regarding allowable loading and deflection of buried pipes for more information.

 Aquatherm pipe may also be installed using trenchless applications by directional boring.
-See the Aquatherm catalog for allowable pulling forces.
+See the Aquatherm Design and Planning Guide for allowable pulling forces.
 See also the technical bulletin on bending of Aquatherm pipe.
 For further questions or concerns, please contact Aquatherm engineering.

 Aquatherm pipe joints are heat fused which causes the pipe to become one solid piece of pipe.
 Thrust restraints shall not be required when installing Aquatherm pipe in a direct buried application.
 Anchors may be required at certain locations to ensure no movement of the pipe, such as lateral movement where the pipe enters a building foundation.